 Opened by industry veterans Alyssa Sartor (previously of the Bar Room) and general manger extraordinaire, Frankie Rodriguez (of multiple award-winning Death & Co), August Laura is named after Sartor’s Italian grandfather: He happened to have grown up only four blocks form August Laura’s Court Street address.
 “The minute she walked in, she goes, ‘hell yeah,’” Rodriguez recounted of Sartor’s reaction to their bar, as he sat on one of its cushioned and extremely comfortable navy blue banquettes.
-The space had previous been Bourgeois Pig, and then Bergen Hill.
-When the couple came to look at it—downtrodden from seeing many expensive places in bad condition—they found it looked great, and it was affordable.
+The space had previously been Bourgeois Pig, and then Bergen Hill.
+When the couple came to look at it—downtrodden from seeing so many expensive places in bad condition—they thought it looked great, and was affordable.
 “The space itself didn’t need too much, it was really just like, ‘make it sexy,’” Sartor summarized.

 And so they have.
 It looks and feels a little like sitting at the bar in a ship’s cabin—wood paneling and a handsome navy hue runs throughout, and the ceiling is relatively low.
 Sartor helm’s the bar, shaking one of her delicious recipes after the next.
 I took a sip of the already-award-winning Cardinale, her version of a Negroni.
 Made from gin, Casoni 1814, dry vermouth, rhubarb bitters and an orange slice, it is more mellow and balanced, and less sweet than a classic Negroni.
 After two sips I declared I could drink seven.
 “See,” said Rodriguez, reacting to my reaction, “That’s why I opened the bar with her—I knew what she could do!”